Prison Fellowship International Redesigns RestorativeJustice.org

 PFI’s restorative justice history also involves Communities of Restoration, which are based on an innovative methodology (called the “APAC Methodology”) developed in 1972 by an organization that is now Prison Fellowship Brazil.
 APAC (the acronym for the Portuguese saying ‘Loving Your Neighbor You Will Love Christ’) is a unique, powerful, community-based experience in prison reform that has been celebrated and replicated worldwide.
 Currently, 45 APAC prisons in Brazil and 10 Prison Fellowship affiliates outside of Brazil run APAC-based Communities of Restoration.
 Many more are working to adapt and apply specific APAC best practices within their own cultural context.

-About Prison Fellowship International: Since 1979, PFI has helped prisoners experience transformation from the inside out through the healing power of the Gospel.
+Since 1979, Prison Fellowship International has helped prisoners experience transformation from the inside out through the healing power of the Gospel.
 Its mission is to transform the lives of prisoners, their families and victims through a global network of ministry partners.